-Science vs. Religion: The Moon, posted by sam
+Science vs. Religion: The Moon

 I live in Texas, I know these people are out there, surrounding me, just waiting for the chance to bash my atheistic brains in… But come on!